Last updated on May 29th, 2023 at 08:28 am

 Since this is going to erase all your data you will want to make sure that you have access to a backup or that you have made copies of all of the important files and stored them on another device or in a cloud storage location to which you have access.

-Now that you know how to factory reset an iPhone 11 if you have a big problem or you are trading it in, it can also be useful to know how to hard reset an iPhone 11.
-A hard reset is basically just forcing the phone to restart if it’s stuck.
+Now that you know how to factory reset an iPhone 11 if you have a big problem or you are trading it in, it can also be useful to know how to cold boot or force restart an iPhone 11.
+A force restart or cold boot is basically just forcing the phone to restart if it’s stuck.

 It’s kind of like pressing and holding the Power button on your desktop or laptop computer when it becomes unresponsive.